under-score/NDI-webRTC/README.md

-A python script that cocverts a NDI video stream to WebRTC
+A python script that converts a NDI video stream to WebRTC

 Runs on Mac under Sequoia 15.1